Code-Institute-Submissions/Milestone_Project_Two/README.md

 I had a problem the background image cutting off as it was at 100 view height.
 I fixed this by having the view height at 92.75 so the image fitted nicely when loaded on all devices.

 ### Eat, Drink, Stay pages
-1. Make sure grid of images flows with the page breaks by expanding and contracting screen size.
+1. Make sure grid of images flows with the page breaks by expanding and contracting screen size, and using Chrome developer tools.
-2. Test the headings and subheadings are visible on all sizes by expanding and contracting screen size.
+2. Test the headings and subheadings are visible on all sizes by expanding and contracting screen size, and using Chrome developer tools.
 3. Test tiles work by hovering over them to change opacity.
 4. Test all tiles link to relevant pages when clicked.

 ### Review pages
-1. Make sure grid flows with the page breaks by expanding and contracting screen size.
+1. Make sure grid flows with the page breaks by expanding and contracting screen size, and using Chrome developer tools.
-2. Test the headings, text and maps are visible on all sizes by expanding and contracting screen size.
+2. Test the headings, text and maps are visible on all sizes by expanding and contracting screen size, and using Chrome developer tools.
 3. Test all weblinks to make sure they link to the relevant sites.
+4. Test *Back to home* button works on all review pages when clicked.

+#### Problems and solutions
+I write a few sets of code to call the data for the review pages, such as the name, review, website and the latitude and longitude.
+My code got better each time.
+My first were 27 click functions that called the data in from the index.html and showed the relevent page and map.
+This was too long, so my second turned the data into 27 objects that were called by 27 click functions.
+This was better as it used just one review page, but replaced the data each time.
+My final version placed all my data into an array and I wrote a function that filtered out which data I wanted from the array and placed it onto the page.
+This last one was the cleanest, but was also the hardest to get right, as I struggled to get it the work.
+See *Console.log() testing* below for details.

-### Social buttons
+### Footer with Social buttons
 1. Test buttons are live and hover works by placing cursor over them to change colour.
+2. Test Footer panel is only on home page and fits on all devices using Chrome developer tools.

 ### Real life user testing
 I tested this out with several family members and friends.
+This resulted in me designing my own Google Map in [Styling Wizard: Google Maps APIs](https://mapstyle.withgoogle.com/) as it was felt that a standard map not only looked a bit basic, but also already had all the standard place markers on it.

 ### Console.log() testing
-Testing with the **console.log()** was crucial when getting writing the function to call data from an array and place it on the maps pages.
+Testing with the **console.log()** was crucial when getting writing the function to call data from an array and place it on the review pages.
 Having written an array and then a click function, I found it wasn't working.
 The page was loading the data as undefined, meaning that it wasn't finding my array data.

 To find out what was happening I used console.log() at different places in my function and tested what data was coming back.
 Once I had established that the filter was getting the data, but it wasn't being seen.
 I was able to change my if fuction to allow the collected object to show on the pages.